maninkari/ictest/README.md

 ## Flow Diagram

-customers.txt -> App -> out_temp.txt -> App -> out.txt
+**customers.txt -> App -> out_temp.txt -> App -> out.txt | stdout**

-The App receives the list of users (customers.txt) and applies the distance formula to each users' latitude and longitude.
+The App receives the list of users (in customers.txt) and applies the distance formula to each user using their latitude and longitude.

 The output is written in out_temp.txt.
 Since the input file is read and processed using streams, I thought sorting the chunks wouldn't have sorted the whole output.

 When the App has finished writing out_temp.txt it creates a child process to sort it by user id and writes the output either to out.txt or stdout if the --out is used.
+Then out_temp.txt is deleted.

-Note that the sort function used is a standard command in Unix-like operating systems and won't be found on Windows.
+Note that the `sort` function used here is a standard command in Unix-like operating systems and won't be available in Windows.
+In order to use this command, out_temp.txt needed to be in a CSV-like format.

 ## Electron Interface